strawberry-graphql/strawberry-django/docs/guide/pagination.md

 queryset for it, or even to receive extra arguments alongside the pagination arguments.

 Suppose we want to pre-filter a queryset of fruits for only available ones, while also adding [ordering](./ordering.md) to it.
-This can be achieved like:
+This can be achieved with:

 ```python title="types.py"